Stay to the end for a list of NICU cuddler programs so that you can find out if there is one near you and how to apply.

 Some people are understandably upset when they called up adoption agencies and found out the very hard process of becoming

 My article is not about babies waiting to be adopted.
-This article is about being a volunteer at a Hospital with a Neonatal Intensive Care Unit (NICU).
-Many NICU’s are employing the help of volunteers around the unit to provide physical skin to skin gentle snuggling to babies who can benefit from this but can’t have family member’s around all the time.
+This article is about being a volunteer at a hospital with a Neonatal Intensive Care Unit (NICU).
+Many NICU’s are employing the help of volunteers around the unit to provide physical skin to skin gentle snuggling to babies who can benefit from this but can’t have a family member’s around all the time.